v0idzdev/VxWin/README.md

 Basic Window Manager
 ====================

+vx_win is a fork of basic_wm, created by [Chuan Ji](https://github.com/jichu4n) a.k.a. `@jichu4n)`.

-basic_wm is a simple reparenting, non-compositing X window manager that demonstrates how to implement the fundamental functionality of a window manager:
+vx_win is a simple reparenting, non-compositing X window manager that demonstrates how to implement the fundamental functionality of a window manager:

   * Managing the life cycle of windows
   * Reparenting windows
   * Basic window operations (moving, resizing, closing)

-It serves as a pedagogical example for my series of articles, [_How X Window Managers Work, And How To Write One_](https://jichu4n.com/posts/how-x-window-managers-work-and-how-to-write-one-part-i/).
+basic_vm serves as an example for his series of articles, [_How X Window Managers Work, And How To Write One_](https://jichu4n.com/posts/how-x-window-managers-work-and-how-to-write-one-part-i/).